YLiu95/binary_classification_UCI_sonar_data/README.md

-# binary_classification_UCI_sonar_data
-binary classification using deep learning and UCI sonar dataset
+# binary classification using deep learning and UCI sonar dataset